Saver's Credit for Retirement Savers

 What is the Saver's Credit?

 The Saver's Credit is a nonrefundable IRS tax credit that may be applied up to the first $2,000 of voluntary contributions that you make to eligible retirement accounts.
 It is a dollar-for-dollar reduction of your federal income tax liability, and can reduce the amount you owe or increase your refund for taxes already paid.
-This tax credit is in addition to tax deductions and tax-deferred growth on retirement savings — a triple tax benefit.
+This retirement savings tax credit is in addition to tax deductions and tax-deferred growth on retirement savings — a triple tax benefit.

 How to Claim the Saver's Credit?